Sultan-Albinali/lab2-github-intro/README.md

 # Lab 2 – Introduction to GitHub

 ## Project Idea
-This project is a simple demo application created to practice GitHub basics such as repositories, branches, issues, and pull requests.
+This project is a simple demo application designed to practice GitHub fundamentals such as repositories, branches, issues, and pull requests.

 ## How to Run the Project
 1. Clone the repository: